Heliocentrism: Bible passages

+Ptolemy

+Ptolemy wrote the Almagest possibly around 150 AD; it is a mathematical and astronomical treatise on the apparent motions of the stars and planetary paths.
+The Ptolemaic system was a sophisticated astronomical system that managed to calculate the positions for the planets to a fair degree of accuracy.
+Ptolemy himself, in his Almagest, says that any model for describing the motions of the planets is merely a mathematical device, and since there is no actual way to know which is true, the simplest model that gets the right numbers should be used.
+However, he rejected the idea of a spinning Earth as absurd as he believed it would create huge winds.
+Within his model the distances of the Moon, the Sun, planets, and stars could be determined by treating orbits' celestial spheres as contiguous realities, which gave the stars' distance as less than 20 Astronomical Units, a regression, since Aristarchus of Samos's heliocentric scheme had centuries earlier necessarily placed the stars at least two orders of magnitude more distant.

-Late Antiquity
+Late antiquity

 There were occasional speculations about heliocentrism in Europe before Copernicus.
-In Roman Carthage, the pagan Martianus Capella (5th century A.D.) expressed the opinion that the planets Venus and Mercury did not go about the Earth but instead circled the Sun.
+In Roman Carthage, the pagan Martianus Capella (5th century AD) expressed the opinion that the planets Venus and Mercury did not go about Earth but instead circled the Sun.
 Capella's model was discussed in the Early Middle Ages by various anonymous 9th-century commentators and Copernicus mentions him as an influence on his own work.
+Also Macrobius (420 CE) described a heliocentric model.

 Ancient India

-The Tamil classical literary work Ciṟupāṇāṟṟuppaṭai from c.
-3rd century CE by Nattattaṉār uses "the sun being orbited by planets" as an analogy for food served by a king in golden plates surrounded by sides.

-The Ptolemaic system was also received in Indian astronomy.
-Aryabhata (476–550), in his magnum opus Aryabhatiya (499), propounded a planetary model in which the Earth was taken to be spinning on its axis and the periods of the planets were given with respect to the Sun.
+Aryabhata (476–550), in his magnum opus Aryabhatiya (499), propounded a planetary model in which Earth was taken to be spinning on its axis and the periods of the planets were given with respect to the Sun.
 His immediate commentators, such as Lalla, and other later authors, rejected his innovative view about the turning Earth.
+It has been argued that Aryabhatta's calculations were based on an underlying heliocentric model, in which the planets orbit the Sun, although this has also been rebutted.
+The general consensus is that a synodic anomaly (depending on the position of the Sun) does not imply a physically heliocentric orbit (such corrections being also present in late Babylonian astronomical texts), and that Aryabhata's system was not explicitly heliocentric.
 He also made many astronomical calculations, such as the times of the solar and lunar eclipses, and the instantaneous motion of the Moon.
 Early followers of Aryabhata's model included Varahamihira, Brahmagupta, and Bhaskara II.

-The Aitareya Brahmana (dated to 500 BCE or older) states that "The sun does never set nor rise.
-When people think the sun is setting (it is not so)."